Arjunbabuc92/Easy-Reterofit-Api-Calls/README.md

-Welcome developers for now we only have support for POST method with raw string.
+Welcome developers for now we only have support for

+1 POST method with raw string.
+2 POST method with raw string and header

 Will be updated with all methods asap

 as a prerequesit dont forget to add
 ```